spencer-shadley/completed-class/09-node-js/es6-guide.md

 `import { functionOne, functionTwo } from 'some-module'`

-The officially supported way to include modules in ES6, importing only what you need
+The officially supported way to include modules in ES6, importing only what you need.
+Note: this is a brand new feature and may require some additional changes to work.

 **Old**